 - 2 medium apples - I used Fuji, cut into thin slices

 - 1 lemon juiced

-- Bring a large pot of salted water to a boil and cook noodles until al dente (fully cooked, but with a small bite so that noodles are not soggy).
+- Bring a large pot of salted water to a boil and cook your pasta until al dente (not quite fully cooked).

 - While the noodles are cooking, prepare the dressing.
 Place all salad dressing ingredients (EXCEPT the poppyseeds) into the bowl of a blender and blend until fully immersed, approximately 10-15 seconds.
 Gently stir in the poppy seeds and set dressing aside until ready to serve (if preparing ahead of time store dressing in an air-tight container in the refrigerator).

 - Check the pasta.
 When ready, drain the pasta and immediately run under cold water to stop the noodles from cooking further.